Shifts and improvements in students’ learning occur when teachers used the devices to support:

 Snapshots of Learning demonstrating the seamless integration of digital technologies in learning and teaching to raise student learning outcomes in the classroom.

-Arts Online ICT – resources to support your teaching of the Arts using ICTs.
-There are links to:
+Arts Online – resources to support your teaching of the Arts using ICTs.

 An NZ Maths resource to support students with developing a sound knowledge and understanding of place value, fractions, algebra, and basic facts. e-Ako maths provides a pathway of interactive learning modules (e-ako) for students to work through.
 Register each student for their own account so that they can explore the material at their own pace.